 - Your knowledge of the code base – the more you know the codebase, the more you are confident to change it.
 You will refactor proportionately to your knowledge.
 Knowledge of the codebase is about knowing how the application works, understand its design and implementation decisions.

 - Your business logic knowledge – Business logic is completely different from code base knowledge.
 A product manager has profound business knowledge, but usually no understanding of the codebase.
 You might know a lot about the codebase, but not understand the reasons behind certain implementations.
-The more you know about business logic, the more you will refactor.
+The more you know about business logic, the more you will feel comfort to refactor.

 - Your technical knowledge – I have been working in Java for 20 years now.
 Every time I start a new job, even if all codebase is in Java, I have no knowledge of the business logic nor of the codebase.
-Having more technical expertise makes me confident to refactor more.
+Having more technical expertise makes me confident into refactor more.

 The scope of what your team has control over.
 If your team owns the codebase, you can even rewrite it all.
 Outside of your team ownership it’s a different story.
 On service-based architectures, for example, the contract between the different services are hard to change, specially if owned by different teams.
 Sometimes it is no worth refactor, because the smell is bigger than the team scope and little can be done about it.

 Refactoring is all about taking risks and making investments.
 It has immediate negative impact on productivity.
-If something goes wrong, it is easy to know what caused it.
+If something goes wrong, it is easy to know what or who caused it.
 On the other hand, the return of investment takes much longer and is very hard to measure.

 The amount of refactoring will be directly linked to how much the company and team is willing to risk and invest.

 You might not have much power over how much you can refactor, but you will always have some.
 Put the weights on the scale, look to where it points and use your judgment.
 Too much or too little is never good.
+My own experience is we do too little or too much too late.

 “Refactoring: Improving the design of existing code”, Martin Fowler, 1999, Addison Wesley